scalar-labs/docs-scalardb/docs/latest/two-phase-commit-transactions.md

 If you catch `CrudException`, it indicates that the transaction CRUD operation has failed due to transient or nontransient faults.
 You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontransient.
 If you catch `CrudConflictException`, it indicates that the transaction CRUD operation has failed due to transient faults (e.g., a conflict error).
 You can retry the transaction from the beginning.

+The APIs for mutation operations (`put()`, `delete()`, and `mutate()`) could also throw `UnsatisfiedConditionException`.
+If you catch this exception, it indicates that the condition for the mutation operation is not met.
+You can handle this exception according to your application requirements.

 The `prepare()` API could throw `PreparationException` or `PreparationConflictException`.
 If you catch `PreparationException`, it indicates that preparing the transaction fails due to transient or nontransient faults.
 You can try retrying the transaction from the beginning, but the transaction may still fail if the cause is nontransient.
 If you catch `PreparationConflictException`, it indicates that preparing the transaction has failed due to transient faults (e.g., a conflict error).
 You can retry the transaction from the beginning.